Solutions for Solving a Bad Company Reputation

 A company with a positive reputation also tends to attract better employees.
 Quality hires want to work for a company where they believe in the corporate mission statement and values.
 Also, other companies want to do business and collaborate with a company they believe in and that the beneficial relationship will in turn add to their own reputation.

-Also, a bad reputation can multiply if you do have a misstep.
+Also, a bad reputation can multiply if you do make a mistake.
 A track record of a good reputation can help the company recover quicker from mistakes, and people will often give a business the benefit of the doubt and the opportunity to make things right.
-Although, if they perceive it's just business as usual and simply the latest in a list of bad events or judgments, it can multiply exponentially, and the customers (both current and potential) will quickly turn their backs on a company.
+Although, if they perceive it’s just business as usual and simply the latest in a list of bad events or judgments, it can multiply exponentially, and the customers (both current and potential) will quickly turn their backs on a company.

 Companies hurt by a bad reputation